How School District Boundaries Work on Long Island

 Editorial Note

-This page provides general guidance based on long-standing school district structures on Long Island.
-Boundary details should always be confirmed through official assessor or school district records.
+This page provides general guidance based on long-standing public school district structures on Long Island.
+Boundary details, grade assignments, and enrollment procedures should always be confirmed through official assessor, tax, or school district records, as mapping tools and administrative practices may change.